dmcglinn/quant_methods/assignments/R_basics.md

 Download and read in the datafile "./quant_methods/data/tgpp.csv" from the class website.
 This dataset represents the vascular plant species richness that was collected from the Tallgrass Prairie Preserve from 10 x 10 m quadrats.
-Species richness is simply the number of plants that occur within a quadrat.
+Species richness is simply the number of species that occur within a quadrat.

 Read the data into R, note this datafile has a header (i.e., it has column names) unlike the example we examined in class.